tripper333/Q-Zeno-LLM-Mapper/README.md

+# 🧠 Zenome: Bridging expectation and outcome through coherence-driven topology.

+**Zenome** is part of a series of expierments where we are testing wew kinds of "feedback loops".
+This expierment is designed to test different types of tools to close the gap between what users say and what they truly want.
+It transforms user queries into dynamic topological fields that evolve based on coherence, complexity, and pattern memory.

+Inspired by Zeno's Paradox, where motion seems impossible through infinite refinements, **Zenome** resolves the human-AI paradox of intent:
+> "We can’t deliver the right answer until you ask the right question, but you can’t ask the right question until you see the right answer."

+This system introduces **μ Control**, a signal of semantic alignment.
+Each query projects a dynamic field shaped by:

+- 🌀 Zeno μ (semantic coherence)
+- 🔣 Token entropy (linguistic unpredictability)
+- 🎲 Embedding variance (conceptual spread)

+Over time, these fields form a **semantic memory landscape** — a Zenome — that helps AI systems anticipate, reflect, and optimize outcomes.

+Whether used for natural language → SQL loops, strategy development, or query refinement, this system becomes a **mirror of your intent** — and a blueprint for its evolution.

 # Zeno the Dynamic Coherence Controller

 This app visualizes semantic queries as dynamic energy fields using an adaptive DGFT controller.
 You can toggle semantic metrics like Zeno μ (coherence), token entropy, and embedding variance to understand their impact on topology.